 Employee directors receive no payment for service as directors.
 The goal of our compensation policies for non-employee directors is to tie their compensation to your interests as shareholders.
 Accordingly, approximately 50% of a director's annual compensation is in the form of equity-based compensation, including phantom shares of our common stock.
 Generally, the compensation program for non-employee directors is reviewed on an annual basis by the Corporate Governance Committee and the Board.
-This review includes a review of a comparative peer group of companies that is identical to the peer group used to review executive compensation (See "Executive Compensation - Compensation Discussion and Analysis" beginning on page 46).
-Based on the review completed in December 2014, the Board voted to increase director compensation effective January 1, 2015, as further described below.
-For total compensation paid to each director during 2014, see the "2014 Director Compensation Table" on page 72.
+This review includes a review of a comparative peer group of companies that is identical to the peer group used to review executive compensation (See "Executive Compensation - Compensation Discussion and Analysis" beginning on page 41).
+Based on the review completed in December 2015, the Board voted to increase director compensation effective January 1, 2016, as further described below.
+For total compensation paid to each director during 2015, see the "2015 Director Compensation Table" on page 75.

-Cash Compensation Cash retainer \$75,000 annually Presiding Director retainer \$25,000 annually Committee chair retainer \$20,000 annually for Audit Committee Chair; \$15,000 annually for Organization and Compensation Committee Chair; \$12,500 annually for Corporate Governance and Nuclear Review Committee Chair; \$10,000 annually for Public Policy and Responsibility and Finance Committee Chairs Committee meeting fees and fees for special services \$1,500 per meeting/occurrence Board meeting fee \$2,000 per meeting New Member Orientation/Mentor Program \$1,250 and \$750 quarterly for the New Member and Mentor, respectively, for the duration of the orientation Equity Compensation Upon first election to the Board 1,000 shares of restricted DTE Energy common stock Annual equity compensation A variable number of phantom shares of DTE Energy common stock valued at \$120,000 annually, with the actual number of phantom shares to be granted each year determined based on the closing price of the Company's common stock on the first business day of each calendar year(1)
+Cash Compensation Cash retainer \$82,500 annually Lead Independent Director retainer \$25,000 annually Committee chair retainer \$20,000 annually for Audit Committee Chair; \$15,000 annually for Organization and Compensation Committee Chair; \$12,500 annually for Corporate Governance, Nuclear Review, Public Policy, and Responsibility and Finance Committee Chairs Committee meeting fees \$1,500 per meeting Board meeting fee \$2,000 per meeting New Member Orientation/Mentor Program \$1,250 and \$750 quarterly for the New Member and Mentor, respectively, for the duration of the orientation Equity Compensation Upon first election to the Board 1,000 shares of restricted DTE Energy common stock Annual equity compensation A variable number of phantom shares of DTE Energy common stock valued at \$122,000 annually, with the actual number of phantom shares to be granted each year determined based on the closing price of the Company's common stock on the first business day of each calendar year(1)